 This article is one of the most popular on the Agile Advice blog.
 As well, reprinted, it has become one of the staples of my training courses.
 Of course, it is not a completely exhaustive list, and honestly some of these pitfalls aren’t really that common anymore, but nevertheless it is a good check against your own use of Scrum.
 However, a word of caution is also appropriate here: some bad Scrum behaviours might be good behaviours in other Agile methods!
 This is one of the paradoxes of using a particular tool (Scrum) versus a philosophy (Agile).

 Remember that Scrum is meant for product development and that these pitfalls really only make sense in that context.
-If you’re doing something else, such as operations or project management, then these things might or might not be so bad… and you should probably consider a different Agile method (see the section at the end of the book about choosing an Agile method).
+If you’re doing something else, such as operations or project management, then these things might or might not be so bad… and you should probably consider a different Agile method.

-Scrum is the most popular Agile method… if you count all of the teams doing “Scrum Butt”.
+Scrum is the most popular Agile method… if you count all of the teams doing “Scrum Butt”, “Proto-Scrum” and “Dark-Scrum”.
 Doing Scrum really well is much harder and much rarer because there are so many potential pitfalls.

 Here is a list of 24 common Scrum pitfalls or bad behaviours of Scrum teams: